leobloise/leobloise/README.md

 <h1> Hi, I'm Leo! :octocat: </h1>

 Hello, I'm Leo and I really love ☕, life science and programming.
 Thus, I'm trying to put this all together and solve problems, creat products and do science.
-When I'm not brewing my coffee or getting mad with sh1t code made by me, I'm playing video games, drawing, listening to 🎶 and podcasts about tech.
+When I'm not getting mad with sh1t code made by me, I'm playing video games, listening to 🎶 and podcasts about tech.

+Learning and in love with Ubuntu

 <h2> My values </h2>